 In the 1890 DC Census John Robert Cleveland reported working as a Fireman/Engineer in DC.
 In those days, that was one of several possible job titles given to men who kept the coal furnaces/boilers going and handled the maintenance of the equipment.
 However, there were several fire departments in DC at that time with a number of paid firefighters.
 It is possible that he and his father were paid employees in one of the DC fire departments.

-In Montgomery County, MD in April of 1892 John Robert Cleveland married Johanna Louise Kane (DOB: 7/26/1865).
-Johanna’s parents were: Thomas Kane b.1830 and Margaret Quill b.
-1834 in County Kerry, Ireland.
-They settled in DC, raised a family, and were parishioners of St. Aloysius in their Northwest DC neighborhood for the remainder of their lives.
+In Montgomery County, MD in April of 1892 John Robert Cleveland married Johanna Louise Kane (7/26/1866-7/16/1930).
+Johanna’s parents were: Thomas Kane who was born in 1830 in Ireland, and Margaret "Maggie" Quill who was born in 1834 in County Kerry, Ireland.
+Thomas worked as a laborer after immigrating to DC.
+Thomas and Maggie raised a large family, and were parishioners of St. Aloysius in their Northwest DC neighborhood for the remainder of their lives.

 On 11/1/1892, James William Cleveland was born in Georgetown, Washington, DC.
 By 1896, I found reference of Johanna being referred to as a widow.
 Johanna, who typically was called Jo, began using the name Josephine in the late 1890s.
 Josephine and her son James William Cleveland lived with Raymond A. Mahoney in Georgetown for a number of years.
-James William Cleveland’s nickname in school was “Murphy.”
+James William Cleveland’s nickname in school was “Murphy” although he preferred to be called "Billy" or "Bill."
 James was a remarkable young man and a loving son.
 He was a bright student, an excellent gymnast, and loved playing baseball.
 James was an athlete and played baseball with the amateur baseball team Northern Organization Central League in Washington, DC.
 “Billy Cleveland” was apparently an awesome third sacker whom Clark Griffith scouted as a future player for the Washington Ball Club the Washington Nationals (Washington Senators.)

 In 1910 (DC Census) Margaret Harp Cleveland was listed as 65 years old (DOB 1845) with parents born in VA.
 Margaret Harp Cleveland lives with her youngest daughter Ida M. Cleveland (42 years of age) and her husband, William E. Reynolds (56 years old), and their children on Volta Place in Precinct #7 DC.